aws-amplify/docs/docs/lib/analytics/fragments/js/getting-started.md

 A configuration file called `aws-exports.js` will be copied to your configured source directory, for example `./src`.
-The CLI will also print the URL for Amazon Pinpoint console to track your app events.
+The CLI will also print the URL for AWS Pinpoint console to track your app events.

 ## Configure Your App